 Windows 10 November Update (Version 1511) Changelog

-Windows 10 November Update was the first major update released for Windows 10 after the release of final RTM version.
-November Update is also known as Threshold 2, R2, Fall Update, Fall Refresh, Version 1511, Windows 10.1 and Windows 10 Service Pack 1 (SP1).
+Windows 10 November Update is the first major update released for Windows 10 operating system after the release of final RTM version.
+November Update is also known by several other names such as Threshold 2, R2, Fall Update, Fall Refresh, Version 1511, Windows 10.1 and Windows 10 Service Pack 1 (SP1).

 Microsoft released several testing builds to Windows Insiders group before releasing November Update build 10586 to public and in this topic, we are going to list all those testing builds along with the changes present in each of them.